Aces Wild (1936)

 Additional Interesting Information

 John Drew Barrymore is the father of Drew Barrymore and the son of screen legends John Barrymore and Dolores Costello.
-Barrymore's portrayal of a trouble young man rather reflects his own life with the drug and alcohol abuse replacing the horse thievery.
+Barrymore's portrayal of a troubled young man rather reflects his own life with the drug and alcohol abuse replacing the horse thievery.

 Chill Wills was not only an actor, but he was also a singer and a songwriter.
 He co-wrote and sang the song that was featured in this film, '20 Miles from Carson', with the director Alan Le May.
 He is also famous for having been in Laurel and Hardy's feature Western, 'Way Out West' in 1937 as one of The Avalon Boys and provided the voice for 'Francis the Talking Mule' in the film series starring Donald O'Connor.